Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 Canoeing on Lake Louise

 If you thought the canoe rentals at Moraine Lake were expensive, you might not want to see the prices at Lake Louise.
-The Lake Louise canoe rentals are run by the Fairmont, who charge a whopping $155 per hour.
-The Fairmont Boathouse is the only operator at Lake Louise though bringing your own floating device to Lake Louise is possible.
+Lake Louise canoe rentals are run by Fairmont, which charges a whopping $155 per hour.
+The Fairmont Boathouse is the only operator at Lake Louise, though bringing your own floating device to Lake Louise is completely possible.

-We know these are both very expensive options, so to save a little money we recommend canoeing on Emerald Lake in Yoho National Park.
+We know these are both very expensive options, so to save a little money we recommend canoeing on Emerald Lake in Yoho National Park, as their rates are around $100/hour.

 Other Activities at Moraine Lake and Lake Louise